Jchil7/Water_heater_SCADA_system/README.md

 Edit the code "data_sftp_2.py" to specify the local file path and remote file path.

 Run 'Water_heater_data_tr.py' to perform water draw, log the data, and transfer the data to desired location.
+This program runs two other python programs in succession to immediately process the data and transfer the file via sftp.